Comparative Literature

 In their fourth term, students must submit a revised seminar paper, selected in consultation with the DGS, no later than April 1.
 These papers will be circulated to all members of the faculty.
 The DGS will assign the paper to one faculty member who will write a short evaluation, shared with the student, focused on the questions of whether it shows an ability to: (a) write clearly; (b) conduct independent research at a high level; and (c) develop coherent scholarly arguments.

 Orals An oral examination to be taken in the third year of studies, demonstrating both the breadth and specialization as well as the comparative scope of the student’s acquired knowledge.
-The examination consists of six topics that include texts from at least three national literatures and several historical periods (at least one modern and one before the Renaissance).
+The examination consists of six topics that include texts from at least three national literatures and several historical periods (at least one modern and one premodern).
 The texts discussed should also include representatives of the three traditional literary genres (poetry, drama, narrative fiction).

 Having passed the orals, the student will identify a dissertation committee of three members, at least one of whom must belong to the department’s core or affiliate faculty.